AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts.md

                     .setVisible(sealVisible)
                     .build();

-            //Set the name of TSP Provider being used.
+            //Set the name of TSP being used.
             String providerName = "<PROVIDER_NAME>";

-            //Set the access token to be used to access TSP provider hosted APIs.
+            //Set the access token to be used to access TSP hosted APIs.
             String accessToken = "<ACCESS TOKEN>";

             //Set the credential ID.